jaxolv/universities/README.md

 This request will return an unique university found by the ID informed.

-The ID have to be informed as a param.
+The ID have to be informed as a param and will return all the data from the university.

 `PUT /universities/:id`